 It was on this foundation that Vaughan decided to seek out her solo career – starting off in the clubs of 52nd street, frequently performing with firm colleagues, Gillespie and Parker.
 She was the first artist ever to record the jazz standard, “Tenderly”, which also became an unexpected chart sensation!
 Her version of “It’s Magic” for Doris Day’s film, Romance on the High Seas, was also a chart champion.

 With her record label Musicraft being on rocky territory financially, leaving Vaughan fighting for royalty payments, she moved on to working with Columbia Records, a label we’re all certainly familiar with!
 It was in these years that she recorded her version of “Black Coffee”, which did fantastically in the charts.
 It continues to be one of her most popular songs to date, garnering the largest number of streams on Spotify for her!
 Others to cover this legendary tune have been the likes of Bobby Darin, Ray Charles, The Pointer Sisters, and perhaps you next?
-That’s right, because we’ve included “Black Coffee” in our Grade 6 Vocals syllabus, so you too can make history with this one.
+That’s right, because we’ve included “Invitation” in our brand new Rockschool Vocals Grade 7, so you too can make history with this one.

 Moving on to Mercury Records, Vaughan released hits like “Misty” and “Broken Hearted Melody”, a song that she considered “corny”, but which inevitably became her first gold record!

 With countless awards that followed in the years to come, including the Grammy Lifetime Achievement Award, Sarah Vaughan’s career continued to blossom and thrive.
 She was frequently described as having a voice that happens once in a lifetime, or once in several lifetimes.
 An undeniable control of her huge vocal range, with exceptional capabilities in volume and texture, a perfect ear for pitch, and no interval too difficult, “The Divine One” truly deserves all the praise that comes her way.